 Easter Eggers chickens are technically not a specific breed.
 Easter Eggers (aka EEs) are category of chickens that carry genes that give them the capability to lay blue or green eggs.
 Contrary to a common myth, they differ from Amaraucanas…

 Amaraucanas are a legally recognized breed.
 Easter Eggers are not.
-Easter Eggers are often bred from Amaraucanas.
-This means they may sometimes look nearly identical in appearance.
+Easter Eggers are often bred by crossing an Amaraucana with… whatever else the breeder fancies.
+This means they may sometimes look nearly identical in appearance to Ameraucanas.
 However, Easter Eggers are not guaranteed to produce identical or even like offspring because they are mixed.
 Easter Eggers are also not guaranteed to lay a specific color of egg.
 They may lay green, blue, white/off-white and sometimes brown/cream-colored eggs.
 Each Easter Egger usually has a slightly different, unique tint to its eggs.
 Because of the diversity, the exact egg color of an Easter Egger is indeterminable until the hen starts to lay.
 However, once she lays, she will continue to lay eggs that are basically the same pigment as that first egg for life.

 Easter Eggers are not a true breed.
 Therefore, they are not recognized by the American Poultry Association.
 This means that they are usually excluded from poultry contests, shows and fairs.